 ESLinsider is small

 It’s not a large company.
 It’s run by one person.
 It’s been up and online since 2011.
 It didn’t actually start as a course.
 It started with how-to videos and an ebook.
-There was no course until 2013.
+There was no course until 2012.
 It offers online training and resources for teachers especially focused on teaching kids in Asia.

 All the reviews that are written on my site are written by people who have taken courses there.
 I also kept some testimonials (2012-2016) which started long before I set up the reviews on my site in 2016.